 Did you know that not all trails are dog-friendly?
 Our beautiful National Parks and State Parks don’t allow dogs on the trails for one.
 Generally, National Forests and National Monuments do allow dogs on a leash on the trails so you can enjoy the outdoors with your furry friends.
 As much as I don’t like that not all trails allow dogs, I understand there are reasons and some of the reasons are actually to protect our pups from the hazards.

-Hiking without Xena?
-What’s the point?!
-When you are going hiking with a dog, it is not as simple as just pick a trail and go.
-You need to research beforehand to make sure your pup can join you.
-I create a comprehensive hiking guide with trail stats after each new hike so you can be prepared.
+Hiking and traveling with a dog requires more preparation.
+First, you need to research beforehand to make sure your pup can join you.
+I’ve been creating a comprehensive hiking guide with trail stats after each new hike so you can be prepared.
 Unless noted, you can be sure that all trail write-ups on this blog are dog-friendly.

-Right now, I have a full-time job that keeps me busy during the week so the weekends are for the adventures.
-But I hope that we can do more adventuring and less sitting at the desk in the future.
-Hopefully sooner than later.
-I share our adventure stories with quality photos.
-I hope you find this blog inspirational and motivational.
+I hope you find this blog inspiring.
 Since you found our page, you must love dogs, outdoors and adventures as much as we do!
 And if you don’t, well, this blog might just convert you!

 How to Begin: